k-seth/ClanRecruiting/README.md

 ###  Other useful notes

 - The terminal will log some output, mainly errors.
 Most issues will be configuration related.
 If the server crashes (you can confirm by your webpage will stop loading), type "rs" into the terminal and press enter, or follow the "Using Node.js" instructions above again
-- The node server can be shut down between checks.
+- The node server can be shut down between checks if you wish.
 It only needs to be running to call the API
 - All program output is (now!) displayed on the html page, not in console!
 Hurray!
 It may be ugly, but it is better.
 For the time being, I still recommend having the console open (Ctrl+Shift+I) in the event of errors

 ### Know limitations